Jacques Schyrgens

 In 1972, Schyrgens moved once more, becoming Kenora, Ontario's first Artist in Residence from 1972 to 1973.
 Sponsored with a grant from the Arts Council of Ontario for studio space, he helped found The Kenora Artists Association which numbered about 60 members and hosted studios for local artists and students.
 His influence had a profound effect on the local artists and he provided steady support to the neophytes who still regard him with profound respect.
 He uses some of this time in Kenora establishing a silk screen studio and experimented with wood and linoleum block printing which he utilized as the illustrator for a book (H.D.
 Thoreau, Walden or Life in the Woods) published by Poole Hall Press in 1977.

 1981 found him in Winnipeg, where he established a studio and continued to produce colourful and dynamic street scenes.

 Between August and September 2007, the Lake of the Woods Museum, Kenora, Ontario hosted "Kenora Paintings by Jacques Schyrgens", a 40 watercolour retrospective of his works produced there.

-His product has produced reasonable prices at auction, and is in many private collections.
+Schyrgens' work has produced reasonable prices at auction, and is in many private collections.
 Schyrgens was a member of the Artists Rights Society, and was a long-standing member of the not-for-profit organization Art Museum Image Consortium an educational resource available to universities, colleges, public libraries, elementary and secondary schools, and museums.

-Schyrgens has been shown in Brussels, Amsterdam, The Hage, Paris, London, Rome, Quebec City, Montreal, Winnipeg, and Kenora (Ont.).
+Schyrgens has been shown in Brussels, Amsterdam, The Hage, Paris, London, Rome, Quebec City, Montreal, Winnipeg, and Kenora.
 His works are on exhibition in the collection of Laval University, Quebec, and in the Kunstmuseum aan Zee, Oostende, Belgium.

-He influenced other artists, such as Michael Dobson.
+Schyrgens influenced other artists, such as Michael Dobson.